 While it may look to you that bikes can be put anywhere, be aware that there are certain spots where it is prohibited.
 Check the signs!
 There are some rules that you should know, but keep in mind that not all Dutch cyclists take the rules or traffic lights very seriously, especially in the larger cities.
 So always be alert.
 In the Netherlands no helmets are required.
 To keep everybody happy and safe, always signal where you’re turning by pointing the direction, or down if you’re slowing/stopping in an unexpected place.
 Be aware that people will pass you on all sides, so practice proactive turn signalling, especially when going left.

 Check your bike

-Check the tyre pressure and the lights prior to departure.
+Check the tyre pressure and the lights prior to your departure.
 You can pump up the tyres at the storage area.
-You can raise or lower the saddle on the OV-fiets using the quick-release lever.
+You can lift or lower the saddle on the OV-fiets using the quick-release lever.
 You do not need any tools to do this.
-All OV-fietsen are fitted with puncture-proof tyres. therefore the risk that you will get a puncture is reduced considerably.
-If this happens anyway, bring the OV-fiets back to the bicycle storage area where you rented it and it will be repaired for free.
-If you have the puncture repaired by a different bicycle mechanic, then the costs will not be reimbursed.
+All OV-fietsen are fitted with puncture-proof tyres. therefore the risk of you getting a puncture in the tyre is reduced considerably.
+If it does happen, bring the OV-fiets back to the bicycle storage area where you rented it and it will be repaired for free.
+If you have the puncture repaired by a different bicycle mechanic, then the costs will not be refunded.

 Please note: you must pay for the rental bike until the key has been scanned out and the bike has been returned.
 You are liable for the risk of putting the OV-fiets outside the storage facility.
 If your OV-fiets or its key are lost or stolen, you should notify us as quickly as possible.
 In the correspondence, report the OV-fiets number (see bicycle key), the rental location and the date and time when the OV-fiets was stolen.